MorrisSimons/zombie_file_hunter/README.md

 - [x] ~~Fix the README to explain the new updates~~ - **COMPLETED**
 - [x] ~~Add yellow color for non-code files (assets, PDFs, etc.)~~ - **COMPLETED**
 - [x] ~~Add target file highlighting with green color~~ - **COMPLETED**
-- [ ] Fix arguments input repo error handling
+- [x] Fix arguments input repo error handling
-- [ ] Add automated testing for different scenarios where unused files are created
+- [ ] Test different scenarios where unused files are created and why.
 - [ ] Improve detection of files imported in headers but not used in the project
 - [ ] Add delete function for unused files
 - [ ] Build it as an API